minio/docs/source/includes/common-mc-admin-config.rst

    MinIO will *not* compress the following types of files, even if specified in a :mc-conf:`~compression.mime_types` argument:

-   .. list-table:: Incompressable File Types
+   .. list-table:: Incompressible File Types

       * - File format
 	- Media Type (MIME type)